aolear1/RRISC-V-cpu/README.md

 # RRISC-V-cpu
-A reduced reduced intruction set computer that won the 2023 CPEN 211 Lab 7 competition
+A reduced reduced intruction set computer that won the 2023 CPEN 211 Lab 7 competition.
+The top level file is build for a DE1SOC with the added pin assignments.

 Handles the following instructions:
 # Control Flow Instructions